What is Forex Trading?

 - “Mini” and “Micro” trading through the Meta-Trader 4 trading platform

-- An increased amount of leverage means that traders can lose all, or a large portion, of their trading capital if the market makes a significant move against the trader’s current open position/s
+- Leveraged trading puts your capital at risk.
+You could lose all, or a large portion, of your trading capital if the market makes a significant move against your current open position/s

 Which Currencies are Traded?

 There are many currencies and combinations of currency pairs that are traded on the market.
 Here is a list of the major currency pairs: